 What Type of Crate Should You Use?

 Crates are often made out of plastic material or collapsible metal.
 Crates designed for dogs come in many different sizes and you’ll want to make sure the crate is large enough for your dog to move around comfortably.
-Initially, the crate should be approximately 1/1/2 times your dog’s body length, not including the tail
+Initially, the crate should be approximately one and a half times your dog’s body length, not including the tail.

 Crate Training Process Basics